benjpac/portfolio/README.md

 ## Setup/Installation Requirements

-* _go to http://benjpac.github.io/portfolio to view_
+* go to http://benjpac.github.io/portfolio to view

 ## Known Bugs

-_None_
+None

 ## Support and contact details

-_Please email me with questions, comments, or bug reports at benjpac@gmail.com_
+Please email me with questions, comments, or bug reports at benjpac@gmail.com_

 ## Technologies Used

-_Bootstrap_
+Bootstrap

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*
+* Determine the license under which this application can be used.
+See below for more details on licensing. *

 Copyright (c) 2016 **_{List of contributors or company name}_**